emorydunn/SwiftOccupancy/README.md

 swift build
 ```

+If you're copying the binary (say you built it on a Pi 4) install the following with `apt-get`

+- libcairo2-dev
+- i2c-tools (for finding the address)

 ## Hardware Configuration

 The sensor should be placed such that the _top_ and _bottom_ of the frame point across the door.